Launch an Affiliate Program Built for Sales, Not Just Sign-Ups

 Who This Is For

-Launch services are built for brands at the very beginning of the affiliate channel.
-If any of these sound like you, a review is worth your time.
+Launch services are built for brands just getting started with affiliate marketing.
+If any of these challenges sound familiar, a review is worth your time.

 You have no affiliate program yet

-You sell a strong SaaS or e-commerce product, partners and creators keep asking if you have an affiliate program, and you know you are leaving revenue on the table.
+You sell a strong SaaS or e-commerce product, partners and creators keep asking if you have an affiliate program, and you know you’re leaving revenue on the table.
 You want it set up properly rather than improvised.

 Your DIY launch has stalled

-You stood up a program on a platform a few months ago, recruited a handful of affiliates, and now it sits flat.
+You launched a program on an affiliate platform a few months ago, recruited a handful of affiliates, and now it sits flat.
 Almost no sales, no new partners, and no clear reason why.
-You need someone to diagnose it and restart it correctly.
+You need someone to diagnose what’s holding it back and restart it the right way.

 You are about to pick a platform

-You are evaluating networks and software and do not want to get locked into the wrong one.
-The platform decision shapes your costs and partner access for years, so you want it made by someone who has launched on all of them.
+You’re evaluating affiliate networks and tracking software, and don’t want to get locked into the wrong platform.
+The decision will shape your costs, partner access, reporting, and flexibility for years, so you want guidance from someone who has launched and managed programs across all the major platforms.

 The Launch Mistakes That Quietly Kill New Programs

-Most early programs do not fail loudly.
+Most early programs don’t fail loudly.
 They just never gain traction.
 These are the mistakes I see most often, and the ones a proper launch is designed to prevent.

 • Picking the platform first, strategy second.
 The network gets chosen before anyone has modeled commissions, margins, or who the partners will be.
 The tool ends up driving the program instead of the other way around.

 • Commissions set by guesswork.
 A rate is copied from a competitor with no relationship to your margins.
-Either it is too low to attract anyone, or so high it makes every sale unprofitable.
+Either it’s too low to attract anyone, or so high it makes every sale unprofitable.

 • Launching with no tracking test.
-The first real conversions do not fire, get double-counted, or attribute to the wrong partner.
-Trust erodes fast, and a partner who is paid wrong once rarely comes back.
+The first real conversions don’t fire, get double-counted, or are attributed to the wrong partner.
+Trust erodes fast, and a partner who is paid incorrectly once rarely comes back.

 • Build it and they will come.
 The program goes live with a sign-up form and no recruitment plan.
 A few months later the partner count is in single digits and nobody knows why growth never started.